ethereum/hive/simulators/ethereum/engine/README.md

 Perform a forkchoiceUpdated call with an unknown (random) SafeBlockHash, the client should throw an error since the hash is not an ancestor to the HeadBlockHash.

 - Unknown FinalizedBlockHash:
-Perform a forkchoiceUpdated call with an unknown (random) FinalizedBlockHash, the client should initiate the syncing process.
+Perform a forkchoiceUpdated call with an unknown (random) FinalizedBlockHash, the client should throw an error.

 - Pre-TTD Block Hash:
 Perform a forkchoiceUpdated call using a block hash part of the canonical chain that precedes the block where the TTD occurred.
-(Behavior is undefined for this edge case and not verified)
+(Behavior is undefined for this edge case and not verified, but should not produce unrecoverable error)

-- Bad blockhash on ExecutePayload:
+- Bad blockhash on NewPayload:
-Send an ExecutePayload directive to the client including an incorrect BlockHash, should result in an error.
+Send a NewPayload directive to the client including an incorrect BlockHash, should result in an error.

-- ParentHash==BlockHash on ExecutePayload:
+- ParentHash==BlockHash on NewPayload:
-Send an ExecutePayload directive to the client including ParentHash that is equal to the BlockHash (Incorrect hash).
+Send a NewPayload directive to the client including ParentHash that is equal to the BlockHash (Incorrect hash).

-- Invalid Field in ExecutePayload:
+- Invalid Field in NewPayload:
 Modify fields of the ExecutablePayload while maintaining a valid BlockHash, including:
    - ParentHash
    - StateRoot